-- Visit both the Isle of Lewis and the Isle of Harris while in the Outer Hebrides
+Explore the beautiful beaches of the Isle of Harris in the Outer Hebrides!

 Leave Edinburgh and travel north into the Highlands, a region typified by mist-shrouded mountains, open moorland and wooded glens.
 Stop in the tiny village of Dunkeld for a forest walk to see the pretty waterfalls, and then continue north along the passes that weave around the Grampian Mountains.